Cotuit Kettleers: The 2010s: Three more titles and the passing of a Cotuit legend

 The Kettleers retired uniform number "1" in 2016, in honor of the passing of Cotuit legend Arnold Mycock, whose decades of service and contribution to the team and league were unparalleled.
 2017 saw the passing of another Kettleer mainstay in superfan Ivan Partridge, who began attending Kettleer games in the 1950s, and whose booming encouragement for batters to "Have a hit!" became a signature call at Lowell Park.
 Kettleers took home top honors in 2017 as Greyson Jenista was named league MVP, and Griffin Conine, son of former major leaguer and Orleans Cardinal Jeff Conine, was named the league's Outstanding Pro Prospect.

 The 2019 Kettleers finished the regular season with a .500 record, and appeared primed for an early playoff exit after a 10-inning 8–7 loss in Game 1 of the opening round of playoffs at Wareham.
 Cotuit responded with an offensive eruption in Game 2, pummeling the Gatemen, 22–2, behind a five-RBI performance by Kettleer Oraj Anu.
 In the decisive Game 3, the Kettleers got a homer from Matt Mervis, and Casey Schmitt twirled the final five innings of two-hit shutout relief in the 4–1 win.
 In Game 1 of the West Division finals at Falmouth, Cotuit moundsmen Trey Holland and Bo Hofstra combined for a 5–0 shutout win.
-The Kettleers completed the sweep at home in Game 2 behind a two-run blast by league MVP Nick Gonzales, and a solo shot by Parker Chavers in the 5–3 win that sent Cotuit to the championship series in search of its 17th league title.
+The Kettleers completed the sweep at home in Game 2 behind a two-run blast by league MVP and CCBL Hall of Famer Nick Gonzales, and a solo shot by Parker Chavers in the 5–3 win that sent Cotuit to the championship series in search of its 17th league title.
 The 2019 CCBL finals pitted the Kettleers against the Harwich Mariners.
 Game 1 at Whitehouse Field was a marathon five-hour affair, featuring 6 scoreless innings of relief in extra innings by pitcher Richard Brereton.
 Gonzales ended the stalemate in the top of the 15th with an RBI single to put Cotuit up 7–6, and closer Kyle Nicolas came on in the bottom of the frame to strike out the side and preserve the Kettleer win.
 Game 2 at Lowell Park saw Schmitt, who was named playoff MVP, blast two home runs then come in to pitch the ninth inning in relief in a 10–3 rout of the Mariners that secured the crown for Cotuit.
 The 2019 title brought the Kettleer championship count to 15 in the modern era and 17 overall, a record that is unmatched among CCBL franchises.

 The 2020s

 The 2020 CCBL season was cancelled due to the coronavirus pandemic.
+Cotuit's 2022 club was led by the league's Outstanding Pro Prospect award winner Tommy Troy and Outstanding Relief Pitcher Cam Schuelke.
+Camron Hill took home the CCBL Outstanding Pitcher award in 2023, and Jarren Advincula topped the league in batting average in 2024 with a lofty .392 mark.
+Longtime skipper Mike Roberts' tenure came to an end after the 2024 season, and Loren Hibbs took over managerial duties in 2025.